GENIVI/rvi_core/doc/rvi_security.md

 #### Configuring RVI to use a certificate
-The RVI needs the certificates to prove its right to register and invoke services toward remote nodes.
+The RVI node needs the certificates to prove its right to register and invoke services toward remote nodes.
 The generated certificate file, ```my_cert.jwt```, is placed in a directory with other certificates owned by the device.